Right to silence: New Zealand

-The caution to be given to adults (17 and over) is:
+The caution to be given to adults is as follows:

-The caution to be given to children and young persons under 17 is:
+The caution in Māori is as follows:

 Norway

 According to Straffeprosessloven (Criminal Procedures Code), a defendant cannot be obliged to testify(§90).
 Further; no promises, inaccurate information, threats or coercion can be used.
 The same applies to any means which reduces the defendants consciousness or his ability to self-determination.
 Any interrogation must not have as a goal to wear out the defendant(§92).
 However, if the defendant decides not to testify, the judge may advise him that it may in certain circumstances be held against him(§93).